chunhualiao/smart-browser-assistant/README.md

 *   **Context Menu Not Appearing:** Ensure you are right-clicking *directly on the text you have selected*.
 Make sure the extension is enabled in `chrome://extensions/`.
 *   **"API Key not set" Error:** Go to the extension options and ensure your OpenRouter API key is entered correctly and saved.
 *   **"Model or Prompt not configured" Error:** Go to the extension options and make sure you have selected a model and a prompt, then save settings.
+*   **Model List Not Loading:** Ensure your OpenRouter API key is entered correctly and is valid.
+The model list requires a valid key to load.
+Check the service worker console for errors if it still fails.
 *   **API Errors (e.g., 4xx, 5xx):** Ensure your OpenRouter API key is valid and has credits/correct permissions for the selected model.
 Check the background script console for specific error messages from the API (go to `chrome://extensions/`, find the extension, click the "Service worker" link, and look at the "Console" tab).
+The Generation History section might also provide clues about recent attempts.
 *   **Result Not Copied / Other Errors:** Check the background script console for errors related to the API call or clipboard access.
+*   **Viewing Full Generation Details:** Check the Generation History section in the options page for details on past successful generations.